R. D. Burman: Legacy

-In 1995, Filmfare Awards constituted the Filmfare RD Burman Award for New Music Talent in his memory.
+In 1995, Filmfare Awards introduced the Filmfare RD Burman Award for New Music Talent in his memory.
 The award is given to upcoming music talent in Hindi cinema.
 In 2009, the Brihanmumbai Municipal Corporation named a public square in Santa Cruz after Burman.
-In 2019, the music of the title song "Ek Ladki Ko Dekha Toh Aisa Laga" from the 2019 film Ek Ladki Ko Dekha Toh Aisa Laga was originally written by R.D.
-Burman for the film 1942: A Love Story, and the lyrics rewritten by Gurpreet Saini, re-composed by Rochak Kohli.
-The soundtrack album was released by Saregama on 8 January 2019.
+On the anniversary of his 77th birthday on 27 June 2016, Google dedicated a Doodle of R.D Burman on its Indian home page.

 Burman inspired many later Hindi film music composers, such as Vishal–Shekhar.
 Jatin–Lalit are considered to have carried on Burman's legacy through the 1990s.
 Notable musical assistants to Burman include Manohari Singh and Sapan Chakraborty.
 His instrumentalists included Hari Prasad Chaurasia, Shiv Kumar Sharma, Louis Banks, Bhupinder Singh and Kersi Lord.
 He is also noted for his partnership with the lyricist Gulzar, who wrote the words for several of his finest compositions.

-Pancham Unmixed, a winner of 2 National Awards, is a 113-minute biopic on Burman, directed by Brahmanand Singh.
-A postage stamp, bearing Burman's likeness was released by India Post to honour him on 3 May 2013.

-In India, Pancham Magic from Pune and Euphony from Kolkata hosts shows most likely on 4 January and 27 June every year with musicians, artists or otherwise worked with Burman every year.
-Besides this many events are celebrated in various parts of India every now or then with new talents or people who worked with Burman.